hanrahma123/Networks_P2/README.md

 ## How to Run
-1. Make sure you have Python3 installed and the Pycropyto library.
+1. Make sure you have Python3 installed and the Pycrypto library.
 2. open a terminal window and navigate to the folder containing p2p1.py and p2pn.py.
 Run p2p1.py in python3
 ```shell
 python3 p2p1.py